DingWB/PyComplexHeatmap/README.md

 # pyclustermap
-pyclustermap is a Python package for to plot complex heatmap (clustermap).
+pyclustermap is a Python package to plot complex heatmap (clustermap).

 ## Dependencies:
 - matplotlib